What the Footman Saw: Plot

 Edward Barnes goes as James Bellamy's footman for a weekend visit to Somerby, the country house of James' school-friend Lord "Bunny" Newbury.
 During his visit to Somerby Edward sees Lord Gilmour and Lady Tewkesbury together.
-In Eaton Place he claims that he saw Gilmour and the married Lady Tewkesbury sleeping together.
-That leads to the scandalous divorce case of Lord and Lady Tewkesbury.
+Whilst socialising with fellow footmen in the Crown and Anchor public house, he claims that he knows Gilmour and the married Lady Tewkesbury spent the night together.
+This leads to the scandalous divorce case of Lord and Lady Tewkesbury.